Shania Twain, 54, Looks Youthful In Black Romper With Sheer Skirt At 2020 Grammy Awards

-Shania Twain was one of the many huge names who attended the Grammy Awards last night at the Staples Center in Los Angeles and made a statement with her fashion choices.
+Shania Twain was one of the many huge names who attended the Grammy Awards last night at the Staples Center in Los Angeles, California, and made a statement with her fashion choices.

 Twain, 54, looked incredible when posing on the red carpet.
 The “That Don’t Impress Me Much” hitmaker wowed in a black romper which she wore with a tulle sheer skirt that fell to the floor over the top.
 She sported her blond hair up in a high ponytail and looked very youthful.
 For the occasion, Twain applied a glossy lip and accessorized herself with small stud earrings and a couple of rings.
 She wrapped a small leather belt around her waist and looked very elegant.